 Pengwin is an interactive toy that teaches kids age 6 to 10 on how to sort and reduce their trash.
 In the long run, Pengwin makes sure that this becomes a habit.
 Pengwin sits on top of a compact waste unit that consists of 4 clearly color coded bins.
-On the technical side.
-There is a camera in Pengwin’s bow that helps it detect different objects using computer vision.
+On the technical side, there is a camera in Pengwin’s bow that helps it detect different objects using computer vision.

 Using Pengwin is an easy three step process.
-Kids scan the object, Pengwin then tells kids which bin to throw the object in and then Pengwin will help kids learn positive habits through penguin’s reactions and suggestions.
+Kids scan the object, Pengwin then tells kids which bin to throw the object in and then Pengwin will help kids learn positive habits through it’s reactions and suggestions.

 To activate it just say "Hey Pengwin"

-Place an object in front of the Pengwin
+Place an object in front of the Pengwin.

 The blue bin lights up as well.

-And since recycling makes pengwin happy.
+And since recycling makes Pengwin happy.
 It gives the kid some positive reinforcement.

 But what if the bottle is thrown in the wrong bin?
 There is no need to worry.
 Pengwin will help the kid course correct.

-But thats not the only thing pengwin does.
+But thats not the only thing Pengwin does.
 From time to time, it gives suggestions on how objects can be donated or upcycled instead.

 And kids will be kids, so sometimes they scan funny things.